 The Light Touch Regime (LTR) outlines specific rules for certain service contracts, that are generally of lower interest to cross-border competition.
 These services are specified in Schedule 3 to the Public Contract (Scotland) Regulations 2015 The following guidance does not relate in any way to Social Care, Health or Utilities procurement exercises, only to the other range of service areas covered by the Procurement Journey that include amongst others, services such as Education Services, Security Services and Postal Services.

-Organisations must determine on a case by case basis whether they expect that there will be bidders from other EU member states interested in a particular procurement and take this into consideration when deciding whether the LTR (particularly in respect of using appropriate advertising) is applicable.
+Organisations must determine on a case by case basis whether they expect that there will be bidders from other states interested in a particular procurement and take this into consideration when deciding whether the LTR (particularly in respect of using appropriate advertising) is applicable.

 A higher threshold value applies to these defined light touch services and when commencing a relevant procurement exercise, Procurement Officers must also assess the expected value (including any extensions) to determine what rules will apply to the process: